Kind of substance

-The Pentagram Rhythmical Einreibung has its place especially in the case of seriously ill patients, or patients who find themselves in a crisis in which there is great uncertainty as to whether and how to proceed.
+The pentagram embrocation has its place especially in the treatment of seriously ill patients, or patients who find themselves in a crisis in which there is great uncertainty as to whether and how to proceed.
 The short touching of the five points, on forehead, hands and feet in a certain order presupposes competent handling as well as sensitive organization of the treatment situation.

 The term ‘pentagram’ (five-pointed star) refers to old diagrams in which the human body appears to be suspended between the five points and the lines of force that run between these points. (see bibliography)

 Usually Aurum/Lavandula comp. cream is used.
 However, there has also been occasional experience with other substances/preparations, such as Gold Rose Lavender oil (Lichterde), and alternatively a neutral body-care lotion.

 - Postoperative brief reactive psychosis